LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ## 5. Creating a campaign

 Before you can start creating your buttons or banners, you need to set up your campaign.
-In LiveEngage, **engagements can be added to either new or existing campaigns**.
+In the Conversational Cloud, **engagements can be added to either new or existing campaigns** via the Campaign Builder.

-To create a new campaign, click “**Add campaign**” at the bottom of the campaigns page.
+To create a new campaign, click “**Add campaign**” at the bottom of the Campaign Builder.

 When creating a campaign, you first need to define the following: